-EDIT: The calculators are up to date with all the chest events up to and including Sorcerers’ Pilgrimage (July 2020).
+EDIT: The calculators are up to date with all the chest events up to and including Autumn Zodiac (September 2020).

 Another major Elvenar event – Summer Solstice – is rapidly approaching, and it is time to do some analysis of what chest opening strategy we should employ, and what rewards can we get as outcomes of that.
 But instead of doing analysis on some specific strategies only, we’ve created a couple of calculators that can answer many of those questions for any particular strategy or targeted rewards!

 Every now and then, there is a major event running in Elvenar.
 Every now and then is about 4-5 times a year, and major means that it runs for about 3-4 weeks.
 You can take a look at Main Event Overview in the Elvenar Wiki.
 You earn event currency (e.g. Sky Essence, Sun Flares etc) by completing event quests, and then you can spend this event currency opening different chests that give out variety of randomized rewards – grand prize tokens (e.g. Feathers, Flowers etc), daily event prizes, instants, KPs etc. As every Elvenar event chest rewards are different, we always wonder what is the best strategy for opening the chests?
 I.e. which chests should we open?
 And related question is, how much of each reward can we expect to get from a particular event?
 Well, we’ve got some nifty calculators for you that would help to answer those questions!

 The rest of the post describes some of the ways you can use those calculators.
 But really, if you played any of the previous events and are familiar with the mechanics, this should be rather straightforward.
 So you can jump right into it!
 Here they are:

 - Here you define your own Elvenar event chest-opening strategy manually (i.e. you specify priorities for chests), and this calculator can tell you what are the expected outcomes of this strategy for all the rewards.